 Images That Inspired Wildwood

-One of the characters in Wildwood is a four-year-old girl, so it seems appropriate that the book should be introduced by my two adorable granddaughters, Nora and Juliet.
-Their mother Katie is in the above photo with me at the launch of Wildwood.
+Since one of the characters in Wildwood is a four-year-old girl, it seemed appropriate that the book should be introduced by my two adorable granddaughters, Nora and Juliet.

 This is an old photograph of a foursquare farmhouse in Oyen, Alberta, an original catalogue house from the T. Eaton Company, used as the model for my farmhouse in Wildwood.

-This authentic period foursquare home is now a historic site in Peace River, Alberta.
+This authentic foursquare home is a historic site in Peace River, Alberta.
 It was built in 1916 for the Commanding Officer of the Royal North West Mounted Police.

-The former farmhouse in Oyen, Alberta has some wonderful period features, like these stained glass kitchen cabinets.
+This farmhouse in Oyen, Alberta has some wonderful period features, such as stained glass kitchen cabinets.

-My heroine uses a Belleek tea set bearing the classic shamrock motif that her great-aunt brought with her from Ireland.
+My heroine Molly uses a Belleek tea set bearing the classic shamrock motif that her great-aunt brought from Ireland.

-Molly finds a copy of the original 1913 Five Roses Cook Book, and follows the recipes when she learns to bake in a wood oven, just like her great-aunt before her.
+Molly finds a copy of the original 1913 Five Roses Cook Book, and learns to bake in a wood oven, just like her great-aunt did.

 When Molly inherits the old farmhouse, she finds a journal written by the original homesteader, her great-aunt Mary Margaret.
 This image reminds me of the young bride.